 - First-aid services, equipment and supplies are readily available onsite, and kept stocked, up to date, clean and dry.

 - Workers with valid first-aid certificates are available onsite as required by the regulations.

 - The first-aid record book is:

 - Accurately kept

 - Reviewed by management, the OHC and/or safety representative on specific dates, as required by the health and safety policy

 - Emergency lighting is in places of employment normally used during periods of darkness or that do not have an available source of natural light.

 - Emergency exits should:

 - Open in the direction of exit travel

 - Remain unlocked

 - 。 Be accessible

 - Be marked by an exit sign

 - Be illuminated

+- Be clear of obstacles or obstructions.

 - Devise an emergency plan, including a firefighting plan, with which all workers are familiar.
 This includes procedures for the following emergencies:

 - Electrical failure or power outage

 - Chemical spills or gas leaks

 - Structural failure

-- Industrial specific emergencies (i.e., flood, mine rescue, confined space rescue)
+- Industry specific emergencies (such as rescue of workers trapped underground or in a confined space, working at heights or overcome by noxious or toxic chemicals).

 - Severe weather conditions in Saskatchewan, such as:

 - Blizzards and extreme cold

 - Extreme summer heat

-- Tornadoes
+- Extreme winds or tornadoes

 - Hail storms

+- Electrical storms